 Video: Why do we hate seeing images of ourselves?

-After watching a video explaining why we hate seeing images of ourselves, the student completes the video comprehension practice and discusses questions related to the video.
+After watching a video explaining why we hate seeing images of ourselves, the student does a video comprehension exercise9 and discusses questions related to the video.